-There are a ton of amplified (powered) indoor antennas available on the market today.
+There are a ton of amplified - or powered - indoor antennas available on the market today.
 Sizes, quality and features differ between them all.
-There are a few key things to look for when buying an indoor amplified antenna.
+There are a few key things to look for when buying a flat indoor amplified antenna.
 We've reviewed all the popular indoor amplified TV antennas on the market so you don't have to.

 Here are our top 5 digital indoor HDTV antennas based on our internal testing and analysis.

 Our Rating: (4.7/5)

 The NoCable Indoor TV Antenna is the next generation of the widely popular NoCable 50, which had excellent reviews for an indoor amplified antenna for what is a very difficult market to be in.
 Antennas such as the NoCable Indoor are marketing in areas that could probably use an outdoor antenna, but are usually within range of most of a home's local channels.